 There are many reasons we may default to an undisciplined pursuit of more, but perhaps fewer of us are able to switch our default position to a relentless pursuit of less but better.
 McKeown is careful to acknowledge the role of circumstance, “While we may not always have control over our options, we always have control over how we choose among them.”

 Flow, Discipline, & Routine

 We need tools and expert judgment to help us bring forth more by removing obstacles to what is important to us.
-One effective strategy is to use extreme binary criteria in decision making, where if something is not a ‘clear yes’ it becomes a clear no, such selective criteria then requires that we embrace the discord lean into the awkward pause in order to respond with a graceful no. Another discipline is to be protective of our ability to prioritize relentlessly.
+One effective strategy is to use extreme binary criteria in decision making, where if something is not a clear yes it becomes a clear no, such selective criteria then requires that we embrace the discord and lean into the awkward pause in order to respond with a graceful no. Another discipline is to be protective of our ability to prioritize relentlessly.
 This unrelenting pursuit of less but better in our decisions can allow us to get more of what we want from the limited time and energy that we have to exchange.
 McKeown also recommends eliminating the nonessential, setting clear boundaries, and allowing for buffers to reduce the friction caused by the unexpected.

 If you are interested in Greg’s other books try